TheLimePixel/bento/features.md

 - [Codata Types](features.md#codata-types)

-When creating an object of a codata type, extra members may be added to aid in the implementation.
+When creating an object of a codata type or when inside an `impl` block, extra members may be added to aid in the implementation.
 Such members need to be declared as implementation members using the `impl` keyword.

 For example:
 ```